MTI TEK

 embeddings = embedding_model.encode(texts)

-print(f'Number of the embedded documents and their dimensions: {embeddings.shape}')
+print(f'Number of embedded documents and their dimensions: {embeddings.shape}')

 # reduce the embeddings dimensions